UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/html-me-something/part-2/index.md

 ### Notes
    1. In order to see any visible change, make sure to link the stylesheet to your main document.
-   1. Feel free to check out our [styled example](https://education.launchcode.org/html-me-something/submissions/chrisbay/index.html) to see how we did things.
-Use “View Source” (by right-clicking anywhere on the page and selecting _View Source_).
    1. Another thing you might find useful is your browser’s developer tools.
    1. And be sure to use the _Resources_ section below as you go.

 ## Resources